 Turrialba cheese is one of the most iconic Costa Rican products that you can find in every supermarket.
 However, if you want to try the freshest and most authentic, then you have to take a tour at one of the local farms.

 We visited Finca La Florita, a small farm run by a mother-daughter team whose ancestors were one of the original people to make the cheese.
-It was super interesting to learn about the process, how they run their farm and the eco-friendly steps they’ve taken to offset their carbon and methane production from having cows.
+It was super interesting to learn about the process and the eco-friendly steps they’ve taken to offset their carbon and methane production from having cows.

 Not far from the city is the Guayabo Monument, one of the most important historical sites in Costa Rica.
 There you can explore the remains of an ancient civilization, dating back to the pre-Columbian times.

 Take a guided tour to learn about the history and speculations archaeologists have about this civilization.

 Turrialba is one of the stops of the Ruta de los Conquistadores, the toughest mountain bike race in the world.
 The surrounding mountains make for excellent biking, with people all over the world visiting for that specific reason.

 You can read about other things to do in Turrialba in this post.